The Costs and Fees Associated with Hiring an Attorney

 Questions for an Attorney

-When you first meet with an attorney, they may ask you to sign paperwork related to a fee arrangement.
+When you first meet with an attorney for legal help, they may ask you to sign paperwork related to a fee arrangement.
 You should read it carefully and ask any questions that arise.

 - When and how often do I pay?